JetBrains/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2019.md

 Recompile your code to pick up the new signature.

 `com.yourkit` package removed
 : YourKit library has been extracted into the separate plugin which is not bundled in all IDEs by default.
 YourKit library is a library for profiling IDE, and its util classes shouldn't be used for general purpose.
 Instead of `com.yourkit.util.Strings` please use  `org.apache.commons.lang.StringUtils`.
-Instead of `com.yourkit.util.ArrayUtil` please use `org.apache.commons.lang.ArrayUtils`
+Instead of `com.yourkit.util.ArrayUtil` please use `org.apache.commons.lang.ArrayUtils`.

 `org.jetbrains.intellij.build.ProductProperties.yourkitAgentBinariesDirectoryPath` field removed
 : Please bundle [performanceTesting plugin](https://plugins.jetbrains.com/plugin/7819-performance-testing) in case you would like to bundle YourKit profiler within your IDE.